LunarianNova/aristurtledev.github.io/source/tutorials/collision-detection/01_introduction.md

 To follow along with this tutorial, you will need to create a brand new MonoGame game project.
 For the purposes of this tutorial and the supplied project files, I'll be creating a **MonoGame Cross Platform Desktop** (DesktopGL) project.

 ## Project Files
-You can find the completed version of the projected created with this demo at [:TODO: ADD URL]
+You can find the completed version of the projected created with this demo at https://github.com/AristurtleDev/aristurlte-tutorial-files/tree/main/collision-detection-tutorial

 ## Code License
 All code written in this COllision Detection tutorial series, unless otherwise stated, is licensed under **The Unlicense**.
 This license extends to only the code written, not the tutorial documentation itself.
 The license text is as follows